My Town Destination: Ogallala, NE, Keith County

 The Unique, Interesting, Yours, of Ogallala

 What is it about a town that makes it special?
 A local attraction, a family-owned business that has been there forever?
 A piece of history you can’t find anywhere else, or a book store with just the right vibe?
-Here a few of the Unique, Interesting, Yours of Ogallala.
+Here are a few of the Unique, Interesting, Yours of Ogallala.

 Collectible Destination- Seriously, the most fun you can have in a store.
 You can’t help but get nostalgic and excited in this place, its an experience!
 Check out video here.
 The Petrified Wood Gallery– Natural Beauty beyond words.
 A very interesting find in Ogallala, or for that matter anywhere!
 You have to see it to understand how unique it truly is!

 Ogallala’s Wild West Soap Box Derby, celebrating 13 years of quality racing for kids!
 With over one hundred racing locations nationwide, if you’re already part of this world, you have to stop in to see how great the Ogallala Soap Box Derby is set up.
 If you’re not familiar with Soap Box Derby, click here to learn more about this great nonprofit, and how your kids can be involved.
+Click here for Aerial View of the property.

 MTT Antique and Market Finds